Monday Accident & Lessons Learned: Looking at a Traffic Accident Using Safeguards Analysis

-Her accident and the subsequent prosecution for vehicular homicide were the topic of a previous posting and extensive comments.
+Her accident and the subsequent prosecution for vehicular homicide were the topics of a previous posting and extensive comments.

 But I don’t think we learned all that we could from that blog article.
 So, I’m going to resume the discussion and learning here.

-Instead of continuing with the blame focussed arguments of the previous post, I’d like readers to consider this …
+Instead of continuing with the blame focused arguments of the previous post, I’d like readers to consider this …

 If you have to develop corrective actions that would keep this accident from EVER happening again, what Safeguards would you use?